MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Experiments

 \subsection{Dataset}

 We used the publicly available fastMRI dataset~\cite{fastmri}, consisting of raw k-space data of knee and brain volumes.
-The knee images used in this study were directly obtained from the single coil track of the fastMRI dataset, while the brain images were reconstructed from fully sampled, multi-coil k-space data.
-Brain images were reconstructed by applying IFT to each individual coil and combining coils images with geometric averaging.
+The knee images used in this study were directly obtained from the single-coil track of the fastMRI dataset, while the brain images were reconstructed from fully sampled, multi-coil k-space data.
+To create a single-coil complex valued brain dataset, we applied the Inverse Fourier Transform (IFT) to each individual coil.
+We then combined the coil images using geometric averaging, which effectively served as a sensitivity-weighted combination.
+This approach yielded a satisfactory result.
 The training set consisted of 34742 knee slices.
 We split the fastMRI knee validation set into validation and test sets since the original fastMRI test set does not allow applying random undersampling.
-The splitting ratio was 2:1, yielding 5054 slices for validation and 2081 slices for test.
+The splitting ratio was 2:1, yielding 5054 slices for validation and 2081 slices for testing.
 Brain images (1000 slices) were used for test purposes only.

 To further evaluate the clinical impact of our approach, we also used the bounding box annotations generated by subspecialist experts on the fastMRI knee and brain dataset provided by the fastMRI+ dataset~\cite{zhao2021fastmri+}.
 Each bounding box annotation includes its coordinates and the relevant label for a given pathology on a slice-by-slice level.
 Pathology annotations were marked in 39\% of our training set, 28\% of the validation set, and 51\% of the test set.
-These annotations enabled us to examine the clinical relevance of our models performance on pathological regions.
+These annotations enabled us to examine the clinical relevance of our models' performances on pathological regions.